 GENERATING ENERGY THAT PRODUCES NO GREENHOUSE GAS EMISSIONS FROM FOSSIL FUELS AND REDUCES SOME TYPES OF AIR POLLUTION

-DIVERSIFYING ENERGY SUPPLY AND REDUCING NATIONAL DEPENDENCE ON IMPORTED FUELS
+SOLAR INVESTMENTS DIVERSIFY ENERGY SUPPLY AND REDUCE NATIONAL DEPENDENCE ON IMPORTED FUELS

 CREATING JOBS, PROVIDING HOUSING AND INCREASING LOCAL AND STATE TAX REVENUES